puppetlabs/puppetlabs-sqlserver/README.md

 * `is_svc_account`: Either domain user name or system account.
 Defaults to 'NT AUTHORITY\NETWORK SERVICE'.
 * `is_svc_password`: Password for domain user.
 * `pid`: Specify the SQL Server product key to configure which edition you would like to use.
 Can be left empty for evaluation versions.
-* `provider`: The specific backend to use for this `sqlserver_features` resource.
-You seldom need to specify this---Puppet will usually discover the appropriate provider for your platform.
-Available providers are: `mssql`, `source`.

 #### sqlserver_instance